From the Harford County Health Department:

 “Tooth decay is preventable” states Anthony who is also specializing in orthodontics.
 “A healthy mouth is important for overall health and poor oral health in childhood can cause pain and may also lead to more serious health problems.
 When you click here you will understand how good dental hygiene and nutritional habits established at an early age are critical to maintaining a healthy mouth.”

 According to the Centers for Disease Control and Prevention, tooth decay is the single most common chronic disease among U.S. children.
 Left untreated, tooth decay can cause pain and infections as well as problems eating, speaking, and learning.
 Tooth decay is responsible for more than 51 million lost school hours each year.
 In the U.S., more than 16 million children go each year without seeing a dentist.

 Tips to prevent tooth decay in your children include:

 ?
-Schedule your child’s first dental visit when his/her first tooth appears, or by the first birthday.
+Schedule your child’s first dental visit when his/her first tooth appears, or by the first birthday with a kids dentist.

 ?
 Provide children with healthy snacks such as fruits and vegetables, and avoid sugary foods and drinks.
 Drink tap water between meals.

 ?
 Once teeth come in, begin brushing your child’s teeth with fluoride toothpaste twice a day.
 A ricesize amount of toothpaste should be used for children under age 3 and a pea-size amount should be used for children age 3 and older.
 Fluoride prevents cavities!
 Children need brushing supervision until at least 7-8 years of age.

 ?
 Your drinking water can be tested to determine if the amount of fluoride it contains is too low to prevent tooth decay.
 If it is too low, your child may need fluoride supplements so speak to your child’s dentist or pediatrician.